Charles Stewart Parnell: Push for home rule

 Parnell's party emerged swiftly as a tightly disciplined and, on the whole, energetic body of parliamentarians.
 By 1885, he was leading a party well-poised for the next general election, his statements on Home Rule designed to secure the widest possible support.
 Speaking in Cork on 21 January 1885, he stated:

 Both British parties toyed with various suggestions for greater self-government for Ireland.
 In March 1885, the British cabinet rejected the proposal of radical minister Joseph Chamberlain of democratic county councils which in turn would elect a Central Board for Ireland.
-Gladstone on the other hand saying he was prepared to go 'rather further' than the idea of a Central Board.
+Gladstone on the other hand said he was prepared to go 'rather further' than the idea of a Central Board.
 After the collapse of Gladstone's government in June 1885, Parnell urged the Irish voters in Britain to vote against the Liberal Party.
 The November general elections (delayed because boundaries were being redrawn and new registers prepared after the Third Reform Act) brought about a hung Parliament in which the Liberals with 335 seats won 86 more than the Conservatives, with a Parnellite bloc of 86 Irish Home Rule MPs holding the balance of power in the Commons.
 Parnell's task was now to win acceptance of the principle of a Dublin parliament.

 Parnell at first supported a Conservative government – they were still the smaller party after the elections – but after renewed agrarian distress arose when agricultural prices fell and unrest developed during 1885, Lord Salisbury's Conservative government announced coercion measures in January 1886.
 Parnell switched his support to the Liberals.
 The prospects shocked Unionists.
 The Orange Order, revived in the 1880s to oppose the Land League, now openly opposed Home Rule.
 On 20 January, the Irish Unionist Party was established in Dublin.
 By 28 January, Salisbury's government had resigned.